 The church is always open during the day and you are very welcome to come in and look around or to sit and pray and find some peace and quiet.
 St Mary’s has had some well know visitors in the past, doing exactly that.
 When Anne Boleyn was in need of some breathing space whilst married to Henry VIII, she used to come to Erwarton Hall and to our church.
 Legend has it that after her death her heart was buried in the crypt under the organ in Erwarton Church.

 All services in St Mary’s start at 11.00 am.
 Since the Reformation St Mary’s has used the Book of Common Prayer for their services.
-We celebrate communion on each second and third Sunday of the month.
-On the first Sunday we have a sung Matins in the Winter and often a sung Evensong in the Summer.
-On the fourth Sunday we have introduced a family service using contemporary language.
-We have all enjoyed this a bit more informal service each month.
+We still do for our Communion services, but we also enjoy a more reflective informal services on the first Sunday of the month and a family service every second Sunday.
 The service rota tells you where the benefice service on the fifth Sunday of the month takes place and informs you of any changes in our regular service pattern.

-We have a loop system to help people with hearing aids and large print orders of service for the family service are available for those who prefer them.
+We have a loop system to help people with hearing aids and large print orders of service are available for those who need them.

 For information about baptisms and weddings in St Mary’s please check the pages on this website or contact the Rector for more information.

 We organise a number of events both because we enjoy them and to raise funds for our church.
-We are known for our annual “Spud Bash” and Christmas Tree Festival and always look forward to our annual Flower Festival.
+We are known for our annual “Spud Bash” and a festival with a Christmas theme at the beginning of December.
+We always look forward to our annual Flower Festival.

 The views from our Churchyard, especially on a sunny day are absolutely stunning.